arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 The Ethernet properties consists `ip`, `dns`, `gateway`, and `subnet` elements and called as arguments for the `eth.begin()` method to assign these properties for the Opta™.
 These elements are defined to your preference or network requirements, and previous addresses are one configuration example that can be applied.
 The `ip(192, 168, 1, 2)` is the IP address assigned to Modbus TCP Server (Slave) Opta™.

 It is the sketch that comes commented by default when you create the project file in PLC IDE.
-You will need to uncomment the lines to enable and set the features by downloading the sketch manually to Opta™ at the `Opta™ Configuration` window.
+You will need to uncomment the lines to make effect of the configuration and set the features by downloading the sketch manually to Opta™ at the `Opta™ Configuration` window.

 The following image shows the `Status variables (volatile)` window, where you will define the `cnt` variable with its access address and its data type to share over Modbus TCP.